estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ![Alt text](images/image-2.png)

-Note that if [Ghidra](https://ghidra-sre.org) is installed, you can actually view the decompiled code, although it may be a bit difficult to read.
+Note that if [Ghidra](https://ghidra-sre.org) is installed, you can actually see the decompiled code, although it may be a bit difficult to read.

 ## Debugging
 We can debug the binary using [Radare2](https://rada.re/n/).
 First, ensure that Radare2 is installed, then begin the debugging process with the following command: